-ASX Clear has begun to take steps to ensure that it will be able to comply with this standard once it comes into effect.
-Standard clauses in its agreements with service providers (described in CCP Standards 16.9 and 16.10) require that providers give the Bank notice of any intention to terminate the agreement as a consequence of ASX Clear's failure to pay fees, or in the event of the insolvency of ASX Clear or any other relevant ASX entity.
+Standard clauses in ASX Clear's agreements with service providers (described in CCP Standards 16.9 and 16.10) require that providers give the Bank notice of any intention to terminate the agreement as a consequence of ASX Clear's failure to pay fees, or in the event of the insolvency of ASX Clear or any other relevant ASX entity.
 This is intended to give the Bank an opportunity to take action to remedy the breach or otherwise ensure continued service provision.

-ASX Clear's arrangements to ensure continuity of operations in the event of a crisis will be shaped by the proposed introduction into Australian law of a resolution regime for FMIs.
+ASX Clear's arrangements to ensure continuity of operations in the event of a crisis will be shaped by the proposed introduction into Australian law of a special resolution regime for FMIs.
 This was foreshadowed in consultations undertaken by the Council of Financial Regulators and Treasury in 2011 and 2012.
-ASX Clear will need to ensure that its arrangements to support continuity of operations in a crisis are appropriately adapted to the proposed FMI resolution regime.
+ASX Clear will need to ensure that its arrangements to support continuity of operations in a crisis are appropriately adapted to the proposed FMI resolution regime once finalised.